charliesmart/Anno/README.md

-# Anno: An image annotation generator toolkit
+# Anno

+A toolkit for adding anno(tation) capabilities to anything.

 ## Getting started